 Year Task Timeline First Complete two semesters of SOC 300a, as well as five other courses.
-Teaching: No TF in the fall.
-TF in the spring (for students fully funded through the Sociology Department).
+Teaching: No TF in the Fall.
+TF in the Spring (for students fully funded through the Sociology Department).
 Petitions: End of the year, petition to designate your adviser moving forward.
 First year: Upon the completion of six or more courses, students are eligible to submit a Master's research paper of professional quality and length in application for the MA degree (see description of MA in Sociology).
 Second Complete two semesters of SOC 300a, as well as five other courses.
 Teaching: One TF per semester (fully funded students).
 Between your second and fourth years, speak with faculty about RA opportunities and petition the Graduate Committee by the start of pre-registration prior to the semester you wish to RA.
 By April 1 initiate QPD process: two QPD Committee members and corresponding areas of study designated and approved.
 Petitions: Students requesting transfer credit from courses taken at other universities prior to matriculating at Brandeis should submit a petition to the Graduate Committee during the fall semester.
 Third Complete two semesters of SOC 300a, as well as five other courses.
 By end of second semester: seminar requirement should be fulfilled.
-Teaching: One TF per semester (fully funded students) or petition for RA semester.
+Teaching: One TF per semester (fully funded students).
 By December 1: third QPD Committee member and area designated.
-Petition the Graduate Committee with your QPD Committee.
+Petition the Graduate Committee for your QPD Committee.
 By April 1: Student reports to QPD Committee Chair on progress to date.
-Fourth Students may opt to participate in the Dissertation Writing Group taught as part of SOC 300a Teaching: One TF per semester (fully funded students) or petition for RA semester.
-By December 1: Final QPD Committee meeting By May 1: Write and defend dissertation prospectus.
+Fourth Teaching: One TF in Fall semester, one RF in Spring semester (fully funded students).
+By December 1: Defend Qualifying Portfolio.
+By May 1: Write and defend dissertation prospectus.
 Petition Graduate Committee with Prospectus Committee before the prospectus defense.